skypilot-org/skypilot/CONTRIBUTING.md

 # Run all tests except for AWS and Lambda Cloud
 pytest tests/test_smoke.py

-# Terminate failed clusetrs after test finishes
+# Terminate a test's cluster even if the test failed (default is to keep it around for debugging)
 pytest tests/test_smoke.py --terminate-on-failure

 # Re-run last failed tests